 GraphEntry

-• key-addressed: Network address is derived from a BLS public key
+• Content-addressed: Stored at an address derived from the owner's public key

 • Size: 32 bytes of content per entry